shford/anki_lexique_flashcard_generator/README.md

 Bug fixes, issue reporting, and PRs are welcome.

 If you're really eager to help, s8 wraps ffmpeg and ffmpeg-normalize calls with subprocess.
 These commands are shell commands which are natually platform dependant and have a lot of overhead.
-All that could be replcaed with the ffmpeg library with a little Python function binding.
+All that could be replaced with the ffmpeg library with a little Python function binding.

 ## Licensing/Resources